JVT038/MetaTube/README.md

 - [ ] Add authentication system with an optional reverse proxy
 - [ ] Add support for TheAudioDB
 - [ ] Add translations
-- [ ] Add in-built file explorer, making paths optional
+- [ ] Add in-built file explorer, making manual paths optional
 - [ ] Switch from AJAX to websockets
 - [ ] Hardware acceleration with FFmpeg
 - [ ] Improve the automatic creation of the database, the tables and the default rows, because it's horrible right now.
-&#xa0;
+- [X] Use multiprocessing and websockets to make the overview page faster &#xa0;

 <a href="#top">Back to top</a>